 GitHub Pages “Enforce HTTPS” looks enabled.

-The certificate was never provisioned after the client's DNS change — and GitHub doesn't alert you.
+The cert was never provisioned, and GitHub doesn't alert you.

 Jekyll agencies deploying to GitHub Pages, Netlify, and Vercel face SSL failures that don't surface in the deployment dashboard.
 GitHub Pages requires 4 A records for apex domains — any missing record after a client registrar change causes silent SSL failure.
 Netlify and Vercel auto-renew SSL only if the CNAME delegation stays intact.
 Merlonix monitors DNS integrity and SSL expiry across every Jekyll client deployment.